How much will I earn in construction?

 How much will I get paid as an apprentice?

-Apprenticeship salaries vary depending on the employer and whether it is an intermediate, advanced or higher apprenticeship.
+Apprenticeship salaries vary depending on the employer and whether it is an intermediate, advanced, higher or degree apprenticeship.

 How much can I earn as a graduate?

 Large employers who offer formal graduate schemes generally pay the highest salaries.
-The Association of Graduate Recruiters (AGR) Summer Review 2014 found that construction companies or consultancies who were members of the association paid an average salary of £25,250 – NB: AGR members tend to be the biggest, highest paying employers.
+The Institute of Student Employers (ISE) Annual Survey 2018 found that built environment employers who were members of the association paid an average salary of £27,100 – NB: ISE members tend to be the biggest, highest paying employers.

 Here’s a snapshot at some of the starting salaries that larger construction employers have offered: